palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI Dongle.md

 * The radio Module on the Dongle is called the **HOST**
 * The radio module on the Board (8bit or32bit) is called the **DEVICE**
 * Host-Device pairs can be programmed to transmit on up to **25** discreet channels
-* The firmware is *slightly* different for the 8bit and 32bit systems
+* The firmware are *important* differences in the 8bit and 32bit systems

 This page covers how the radio link works, and how to upload new firmware to the Dongle radio and the Board radio.
 ##Setting up your system to program OpenBCI Dongle